j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

 During this README I'm going to interrrupt it with commentary to note decisions made for users.

 * We are heavily opting the user into groups here.
 There a couple reasons here.
-    * Want make groups "heavier" here and make them a function of filesystem layout.
+    * This make groups "heavier" here and make them a function of filesystem layout.
 The "default" group would have confused that mental model considerably, so I just made it impossible to create an asset without a group.
 We could find lighterweight solutions here, but I think the outcome is pretty reasonable.
     * By default, this system incorporates group name into the asset key.
-In general Project Pipes 1) will never introduce the concept of asset prefix 2) will assume that groups are just incorporate into the asset key and 3) let the user opt into explicit asset key management if they want to do so.
+In general Nope 1) will never introduce the concept of asset prefix 2) will assume that groups are just incorporated into the asset key and 3) let the user opt into explicit asset key management if they want to do so.
 * Forcing a file-per-script gets us a bunch of a stuff for free.
 Two of them are right up front: rendering the python code in the UI and usage of the code versioning system.

 ## Building the graph